Associate Professor, Acting Chairman

 Politics of the Middle East and North Africa; Islamic Social Movements; Jihadism; Terrorism and Suicide Bombings; Radicalization

 Mohammed M. Hafez earned his Ph.D. from the London School of Economics and Political Science in 2000.
 He is now an Associate Professor in the Department of National Security Affairs at the Naval Postgraduate School in Monterey, California.
-He is also the Associate Chair of Instruction and the Chair of the Doctoral Committee.
 Previously, he served as a counterterrorism consultant to the U.S. government and Visiting Assistant Professor of Political Science at the University of Missouri, Kansas City.

 A specialist in Islamic movements and political violence, his books include Why Muslims Rebel: Repression and Resistance in the Islamic World (2003); Manufacturing Human Bombs: The Making of Palestinian Suicide Bombers (2006); and Suicide Bombers in Iraq: The Strategy and Ideology of Martyrdom (2007).